irdest/irdest/docs/developer/src/technical/specification.md

 This message structure is **byte aligned**.

 - `version` :: indicate which version of the carrier frame format should be parsed.
 Currently only the value `0x1` is supported
 - `modes` :: a bitfield that specifies what type of content is encoded into the payload
 - `recipient` :: (Optional) recipient address key.
 May be replaced with a single zero byte if the frame is not addressed (see below).
 - `sender` :: mandatory sender address key
 - `seq_id` :: (Optional) sequence ID for push messaging payloads, mtu-leap protocol, etc
 - `signature` :: (Optional) payload signature, generated by the sending key.
 May be replaced with a single zero byte if the frame has a payload-internal signature (see below).
-- `pl_size` :: 16 bit unsigned integer indicating the size of the data section.
+- `pl_size` :: 16 bit unsigned integer indicating the size of the data
+  section.
 Frame payloads larger than 32kiB are not supported!
 - `payload` :: variable length payload.
 Encoding is protocol protocol specific and payload MUST be prepended with an 2 byte size indicator.

+Importantly, the `CarrierFrame` does not include a transmission checksum to detect transport errors.
+This is because some transport channels have a built-in checksum mechanism, and thus the effort would be duplicated.
+It is up to any netmod to decide whether a transmission checksum is required.

 Following is a (*work in progress*) overview of valid bitfields.
 If a field is _not_ listed it is _invalid_!
 Routers that encounter an invalid message MUST discard it.

 | Bitfield              | Frame type descriptor |